ncmreynolds/lasertag-hardware/README.md

 This includes the following Lasertag related builds...

 - [Matrix target](matrix-target/) - a dot-matrix test/practice target for WoW, UKLTA DoT and MilesTag/LaserWar

-- [XLoader](xloader/) - a standalone uploader (Windows) for binary files to classic AVR microcontrollers.
-This is seemingly abandonware and is in this repository as a convenience given many online searches show up dubious malware
+It also includes, [XLoader](xloader/) - a standalone uploader (Windows) for binary files to classic AVR microcontrollers.
+This is seemingly abandonware and is in this repository purely as a convenience given many online searches for it now show up dubious malware.